DylanHobbs/TeleProjReport/Implementation.md

 #####Client Header

 Client headers contain only the absolute necessary data required to keep the size small.
-Currently the header is only 10 bytes in size which works out quite well considering the way that java converts strings to byte arrays and the maximum safe size of a UDP packet.
-Despite the small size the header is still resonably extendable in functionality.
+Currently the header is only 10 bytes in size which works out quite well considering the way that Java converts strings to byte arrays and the maximum safe size of a UDP packet.
+Despite the small size the header is still reasonably expendable in functionality.

 Byte 0 is used to mark the byte type.
-This leaves 256 values that can be used for different type (a java byte is -128 to 127 including zero).
+This leaves 256 values that can be used for different type (a Java byte is -128 to 127 including zero).

 Bytes 1-4 are used for the final destination port of the message.
 The standard UDP header contains the port of the router/client that the message is immediately being send to.
 Currently these bytes are used as an integer as we use ports to communicate for virtualization.
-It could easly be reused as an ip address where each byte stores one octet of the address.
+It could easily be reused as an IP address where each byte stores one octet of the address.

 Byte 5 is used to store the message length.
 Because of the way the datagram packet interprets packet size we had to add our own size field to the header.

 Bytes 6-9 are used to store the origin port of the message.
 This allows clients to know where the message originated from.
-As with the destination this could easily be changed to an ip address.
+As with the destination this could easily be changed to an IP address.

 #####Routing Table Header